bdlb77/playfab-challenges/README.md

    of a `hackoverflow`
 1. [`solutions/`](./solutions/README.md) - This section includes a finished solution as a way to give guidance and examples to those who get stuck.
-2. [`challenges/`](./challenges/Challenge01.md) - A series of challenges that will walk the user through tasks that can be completed to better understand how to build out the app but more importantly, how to interact with PlayFab and XRServer.
+1. [`challenges/`](./challenges/Challenge00.md) - A series of challenges that will walk the user through tasks that can be completed to better understand how to build out the app but more importantly, how to interact with PlayFab and XRServer.
+The link will take you to the introduction page of the challenge series.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit <https://cla.opensource.microsoft.com>.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions